Presentation and Status in Health Basket

 The physician should be particularly alert to symptoms suggestive of PML that the patient may not notice (e.g. cognitive, neurological or psychiatric symptoms).
 Patients should also be advised to inform their partner or caregivers about their treatment, since they may notice symptoms that the patient is not aware of.

 If a patient develops PML the dosing of Truxima must be permanently discontinued.

 Following reconstitution of the immune system in immunocompromised patients with PML, stabilisation or improved outcome has been seen.
 It remains unknown if early detection of PML and suspension of Rituximab therapy may lead to similar stabilisation or improved outcome.

-Chronic lymphocytic leukaemia: Infusion related reactions: Rituximab is associated with infusion-related reactions, which may be related to release of cytokines and/or other chemical mediators.
+Non-Hodgkin’s lymphoma and Chronic lymphocytic leukaemia: Infusion related reactions: Rituximab is associated with infusion-related reactions, which may be related to release of cytokines and/or other chemical mediators.
 Cytokine release syndrome may be clinically indistinguishable from acute hypersensitivity reactions.

 This set of reactions which includes syndrome of cytokine release, tumour lysis syndrome and anaphylactic and hypersensitivity reactions are described below.

 Severe infusion-related reactions with fatal outcome have been reported during post-marketing use of the rituximab intravenous formulation, with an onset ranging within 30 minutes to 2 hours after starting the first rituximab intravenous infusion.

 Severe cytokine release syndrome is characterised by severe dyspnoea, often accompanied by bronchospasm and hypoxia, in addition to fever, chills, rigors, urticaria, and angioedema.